AACES members are involved in a variety of activities throughout the year.

 AACES Annual Meeting

 AACES Annual Meetings are held in January to discuss and plan the coming year.
+Resolutions are voted on, committee notes are read, and did we mention free lunch?

 Resolutions.— a statement, recommendation or request regarding a particular issue — are submitted each year to Administration by professional associations for consideration.
 AACES resolutions are suggested and voted on by the membership at the annual meeting.